michael-hamilton/Quartz/docs/documentation.md

 Quartz has some utility classes that can be applied to various elements to assist with basic customization.

 ### Alignment
 Elements can be aligned left, center or right by applying the `.align-left`, `.align-center` or `.align-right` classes respectively.
-The only caveat of using the `.align-center` class is that is forces your element to display as a block level element.
+The only caveat of using the `.align-center` class is that it forces your element to display as a block level element.

 Text can also be aligned left, center or right by applying the `.text-left`, `.text-center` or `.text-right` classes respectively.